 Application for Registration Procedure

-- Complete section A of the Verification of Original Registration Form and forward it to the registration body of the province in which you were originally registered.
-A fee may be required by the other regulatory body to complete this form, so please check with them.
+To do this, complete section A of the Verification of Registration Form and forward it to the registration/licensing body (a fee may be required by the other regulatory body to complete this form, so please check with them directly).

-- Complete the Declaration of Employment and References Form.
+- Complete and return the Declaration of Employment Form.

-- Complete the Jurisprudence module found under your “My Profile” account on the NANB website.
+- Complete the Jurisprudence e-learning module found under your “My Profile” account on the NANB website.

-- Pay all applicable fees.
+- Once your application approved for registration, pay all applicable fees.
 Please see Fee Schedule.